Tax For UberEats and Food Delivery Drivers

 If you use your car for deliveries, you MUST have a valid logbook to claim your fuel and other car expenses.
 The logbook is required by the ATO as evidence of the percentage of car expenses you can claim.

-Without a logbook, you’ll be restricted to the ‘cents per kilometre method’ to claim your car deductions, which is a maximum deduction of $3,300.
-If you drive a lot, this could be much less than your actual expenses, and result in a bigger tax bill.
+Without a logbook, you’ll be restricted to the ‘cents per kilometre method’ to claim your car deductions, which is a maximum deduction of $3,400.
+If you only drive a little, then this might be fine for you, and it’s much easier than keeping a logbook and keeping all your fuel receipts.
+But if you drive a lot, this could be much less than your actual expenses, and result in a bigger tax bill.

 Here are the essentials of keeping a logbook: